-While we anticipate that your student will be the primary point of contact while conducting business within the University, we do recognize that there may be situations which you participate in meetings with your son or daughter and University staff.
+While we anticipate that your student will be the primary point of contact while conducting business within the University, we do recognize that there may be situations in which you participate in meetings with your student and University staff.
 To that end, any person, including a parent or guardian, or other third-party representative, is expected to act in an appropriate, courteous and professional manner toward University staff, faculty, and other students.
-In order to promote a positive and productive educational environment, the following is a non-exhaustive list of behavior which will not be tolerated:
+To promote a positive and productive educational environment, the following is a non-exhaustive list of behavior which will not be tolerated:

-- Disruptive behavior which interferes with normal operation of the University, including but not limited to, multiple and repeated phone calls to University staff without allowing for a reasonable response time of 48 business hours to return a call to the student - Using hostile or offensive language, such as swearing, or displaying an excessive amount of anger and aggression in person, on the phone, or through any electronic means. - Failure to comply with a reasonable directive from a faculty member or University representative. - Threatening a member of the GCU community including physical violence, job status, or any other way meant to intimidate to achieve a desired outcome. - Accessing a student's portal, online classroom, physical classroom or any other system designed for student information and engagement. - Completing document for a student.
+- Disruptive behavior which interferes with normal operation of the University, including but not limited to, multiple and repeated phone calls to University staff without allowing for a reasonable response time of 48 business hours to return a call to the student - Using hostile or offensive language, such as swearing, or displaying an excessive amount of anger and aggression in person, on the phone, or through any electronic means. - Failure to comply with a reasonable directive from a faculty member or University representative. - Threatening a member of the GCU community including physical violence, job status, or any other way meant to intimidate to achieve a desired outcome. - Accessing a student's portal, online classroom, physical classroom or any other system designed for student information and engagement. - Completing document for a student. - Impersonating a student on a phone call or any other interaction with University staff.